Desty-MGianni/Pokemon-Blue-Ocean/README.md

 ## How to run the code:

 1. With terminal go to the directory where is located your `main.py` file.
-2. Type `source env/bin/activate`, it launch the vitual environment so that you don't need to install anything
+2. Type `source env/bin/activate`, it launch the vitual environment so that you don't need to install anything.
 3. Type `python main.py` to launch the game.

 ## External module used to make this program: